Top Medicine Universities in the UK

 After you finish the two terms, you will sit for three computer-based exams and then submit four written papers.
 A satisfactory practical record is also part of your assessment.

 In the last five terms in the preclinical stage (Final Honour School in Medical Sciences), you will choose two courses from ten.
 You can select from Pharmacology and Signalling, Infection, Immunity, Neuroscience and Cardiovascular Science.
 At the end of the third year, you will study the Principles of Clinical Anatomy course you will use in your clinical training.
 You will sit for written exams.
 As part of your assessment, you will be asked to submit an extended essay and research project write-up.
 Then, you will give an oral presentation on your research project.

-According to the QS World University Rankings by Subject, the University of Cambridge is the second top medicine university in the UK.
-Its School of Clinical Medicine offers two courses; Standard Course in Medicine (UCAS Code A100) and Graduate Course in Medicine (UCAS Code A101).
+According to the QS World University Rankings by Subject, the University of Cambridge is the second among the best unis for medicine UK.
+The Cambridge School of Clinical Medicine offers two courses; Standard Course in Medicine (UCAS Code A100) and Graduate Course in Medicine (UCAS Code A101).
 After completing your first three years, you will hold a BA degree in medicine.
-After completing the three-year clinical studies, you will hold two degrees; Bachelor of Medicine and Bachelor of Surgery (MB, BChir).
+After completing the three-year clinical studies, you will hold two degrees: Bachelor of Medicine and Bachelor of Surgery (MB, BChir).

 Pre-clinical Stage of the Standard Course in Medicine

 In Years one and two, you study the scientific basis related to medicine.
 The courses you will study include the following:

 Functional Architecture of the Body

 Neurobiology and Human Behaviour.